 Table of Contents

-Living an overall healthier life is a New Year’s resolution that millions of people gravitate toward annually.
-One of the biggest targets is reducing alcohol consumption in what has become known as Dry January by some, and Sober January by others.
+Living a healthier life is a popular New Year’s resolution that millions of people strive for at the beginning of a new year.
+One of the biggest goals is decreasing alcohol consumption in what has become known as Dry January by some, and Sober January by others.

-Temporarily cutting back or, in fact, giving up alcohol all together for 30 days is now so common that Dry January is being practiced by people all over the world.
+Temporarily cutting back or giving up alcohol all together for 30 days is now so common that the Dry January challenge is being practiced by people all over the world.

 Countless sober celebrities and other professionals have talked about how giving up alcohol has helped their careers and put the important things in life in better perspective.